Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Managing unfiled records

-All records filed from a non-Records Management site are added to the Unfiled Records area by default.
+All records filed from a non-Records Management site are added to the {% include tooltip.html word="unfiledrecords" text="Unfiled Records" %} area by default.

 >**Tip:** Access the Unfiled Records area using the explorer panel to the left of the File Plan.

-Unfiled records can have been declared as records from a non-Records Management site, from within the Unfiled Records area, or could be reports generated from within the File Plan.
+Unfiled records can have been {% include tooltip.html word="declareasrecord" text="declared" %} as records from a non-Records Management site, from within the Unfiled Records area, or could be reports generated from within the File Plan.
 [Filing an unfiled record]({% link ags/latest/using/gs/file-records.md %}#filing-an-unfiled-record) describes how records in the Unfiled Records area are processed.

 You don't have to use this area as a flat structure, you can configure it to your own requirements.